riboseinc/digicert-cli/README.md

 #### Generate a new CSR

-To generate a new `CSR` using an existing order details we can use
+Digicert gem usages a third party library to generate a CSR, and we have also included that in the CLI to make the `CSR` generation process simpler, to generate a new `CSR` using an existing order details we can use

 ```sh
 digicert csr generate -o 12345 --key full_path_to_the.key